 Flat-panel displays are currently used in calculators, video games, monitors, laptop computers, and graphical displays.

 Printers are output devices that allow you to print information on paper.
+There are certain types of printers which are described below.

 Characters are printed on the ribbon, which is subsequently crushed against the paper, in impact printers.
 The following are the characteristics of impact printers: